mizanpranto/ISO-IEC-42001-2023-AI-management-compliance-register/README.md

 Built as a portfolio piece with **plain HTML, CSS, and JavaScript** — no build step, no framework, no backend.

+Click to visit the live demo : https://mizanpranto.github.io/ISO-IEC-42001-2023-AI-management-compliance-register/

+You are welcome to make any contribute.

 ![Pranto Shield dashboard](assets/screenshot-dashboard.png)
 ![Remediation roadmap](assets/screenshot-roadmap.png)
 ![History & trend](assets/screenshot-history.png)